harryprotist/cards-against-humanity/README.md

 Only one person needs to run the bot, and the rest of the players can connect through the IRC server, controlling the game by private messaging commands to the bot.

 In order to run the bot, CardGame.py must be run with commandline arguments for the server ip, port, and channel name (including the #), in that order.

+## Commands:
+* `cab prepare` - sets the bot to 'join' mode, where players can join
+* `cab join` - joins the game, if the bot is in 'join' mode
+* `cab play <number>` - plays the card with the number <number>.
+Note: after playing a card, your other cards' numbers may change.
+* `cab cards` - tells the bot to PM you your cards.
+Note: it will PM you your cards automatically at the start of each round.
+* `cab pick <beginning of card name>` - for the card czar, when it's time to pick a card.
+Case sensitive.
+* `cab abort` - ends the game.

 ## Installation Instructions: